-Sea Stories from Sailors of
+Sea Stories from Sailors of the

 Plymouth Rock